 Computing resources are not unlimited, so compromises are inevitable.
 Higher frame rates lead to smoother gaming experience but they also mean that the console will have fewer resources left for visual enhancement.
 This is why Sony’s first-party exclusives like Marvel’s Spider-Man: Miles Morales and Horizon Forbidden West are sticking to lower framerates to focus on greater visual detail through ray tracing, more populated environments, etc.

-Both the PlayStation 5 and Xbox Series X will finally let console gamers go beyond 60 FPS and enjoy a smoother gaming experience.
+Both the PlayStation 5 and Xbox Series X will finally let console gamers go beyond 60fps and enjoy a smoother gaming experience.
 The PlayStation 5 is also backwards compatible, so it will most likely allow PS4 games to run at increased frame rates.
-We are excited to see how developers will use the amazing power of the next-gen consoles, and how they will balance performance with graphic quality.
+We are excited to see how developers will continue to use the amazing power of the next-gen consoles, and how they will balance performance with graphic quality.